 - Civil Liability (paying for the property that was stolen, often with additional penalties)

 In addition to the civil and criminal penalties, young people who are convicted with shoplifting may also face additional consequences.
 Shoplifting is theft, and that can be a difficult thing for employers to look past.
 A criminal charge on your record can cause additional problems such as:

 - Limited Job Opportunities

 - Potential loss of scholarships or student loan eligibility

 Getting to the Root of the Problem

 A lot of times when I talk to parents of children who shoplifted they cannot understand why they would steal.
 They’ll tell me things like “we always buy her anything she asks for” and “he’s never wanted for anything, why did he do this?”.
 The answers aren’t always clear but getting to the root cause of the behavior is very important, especially if your child was shoplifting something they did not need or even want.
 When needed, I can refer psychologists or other mental health professionals to help address not only the criminal charge, but also the full rehabilitation of your child.

-I am happy to provide a free initial consultation so that I can answer your questions about a shoplifting or theft charge.
+During an initial consultation, I can answer your questions about a shoplifting or theft charge.
 I will help you understand how Georgia theft and shoplifting law applies to your situation and your options for moving forward with a defense.
 Call or email today to take the first step.